 Alternative Names for Cathars

-Tixerands with variations Tisserands and Textores.
+Tixerands with variations Textores, Tisserands and Tisseyres.
 The reference of to Weavers and other cloth workers.
 Cathar Elders often earned their living by weaving, and it is likely that cloth merchants introduced Cathar ideas to western Europe - they travelled back and forth to the east.
 As Runciman explains it "Many of the missionaries were itinerant cloth merchants, whose trade was the chief trade that linked Eastern and Western Europe.
 It was their function to carry the woven silks of Byzantium and the East to the eager markets of the West.
 They were therefore ideally placed to be the channels of an Eastern faith.
 From them the residents cloth merchants learnt the doctrine and spread it to the actual weavers.
 Clothiers' shops were well suited to be centres of heresy, for it was perfectly natural for the women of the district to gather and gossip there" (Runciman, The Medieval Manichee, p 169)

-Albigenses, Albigensians, Albigeois; The name Albigenses, given them by the Roman Catholic Council of Tours (1163) was common towards the end of the twelfth century.
+Albigenses, Albigensians, Albigeois; The name Albigenses, given to them by the Roman Catholic Council of Tours (1163) was common towards the end of the twelfth century.
 It comes from the name of the town of Albi (Latin Albiga,) where the Roman Church imagined the heresy to be centred - hence the Albigensian Crusade.
-Roman Catholic works still favour the name Albigenses or Albigensians for what almost everyone now calls Cathars.
+Roman Catholic works still favour the name Albigenses or Albigensians for what almost everyone else now calls Cathars.
 During the wars against the people of the Languedoc geographic names were often used to denote both Cathars and people from the area whether Cathars or not - possibly a deliberate blurring of the distinction between Cathars and Catholic victims of the Crusaders.
 As well as Albilensian, the words Toulousain and Provençal were used in this way.

 Paulicians: a reference to an early Gnostic theologian regarded by the Roman Church as a heretic.

 Publicans: and variants Publicani, Populicani: This term was used in France and especially in Champagne in the eleventh and twelfth centuries.
 It seems to have started life as a a Latinised version of Paulician, which was misunderstood as a reference to the "Publicans" of the New Testament.
 It is possible that the word Pauliciani had been picked up by western Crusaders passing through Constantinople and then applied to people back home with surprisingly similar beliefs.
-By some curious turns Publicani seems to have been distorted into Teleonarii and thence Deonarii of which there are a few references.
+By some curious turns Publicani seems to have been distorted into Teleonarii and thence Deonarii to which there are a few references.

 Piphles, and variants Piphiles and Pifli.
 This is thought to be yet another improbable corruption of the term Popliocani.
 It was used extensively in Flanders.